Sweet Wines of Málaga

 What's the difference between Málaga PX and Jerez PX?

 Málaga PX predates Jerez PX historically — references go back to 1618.
 The key technical differences: Málaga allows the addition of arrope (cooked must), which no other DO uses; Málaga PX wines are often complex blends of multiple base wines; and both fortified and unfortified PX expressions exist here.
 The result tends to be more layered and complex than single-style PX from Jerez.
+The key producers — Málaga Virgen, Quitapenas, Antigua Casa de Guardia — are all distinct from the Sherry houses.

 Sources: Bodegas Málaga Virgen (bodega interviews and technical sheets); Sabores de Carmen; Spain-Holiday.com; Blog Delpaso; MalagaWeb; Guía Peñín; DO Málaga official regulations; SherryNotes; Winetraveler.